 Various volunteer and service opportunities are available throughout the year and are organized and implemented by a number of clubs, organizations, and departments on camps.
-RMC's Community Service Coordinator, Jill Washburn is the point of contact for students seeking volunteer opportunities or for organizations wanting to tap into the talents and skills of RMC students.
-The Office of Community Service is located in the Bair Family Student Center within the Rocktivities Lounge and can be contacted at email@example.com.
+RMC's Community Service Coordinator, Jill Washburn, is the point of contact for students seeking volunteer opportunities or for organizations wanting to tap into the talents and skills of RMC students.
+The Office of Community Involvement is located in the Bair Family Student Center within the Rocktivities Lounge and can be contacted at email@example.com.

 Peanut Butter & Jelly Sandwiches for the HUB

 Every Monday, students, staff, and faculty are encouraged to help make sandwiches for the HUB.
 Our weekly goal is 150 sandwiches with a semester goal of 1,000 sandwiches donated to those in need.
 Look for the sandwich-making tables during the lunch hour.

 The HUB is a drop-in center that serves the homeless and those at-risk of becoming homeless by acting as a resource site for individuals in the community while promoting a motivational environment.